 Before being genetically tested for RVCL, we highly recommend you receive genetic counseling to prepare you emotionally and practically for issues that will likely arise.
 For example, we will advise you on how to take care of important matters such as securing insurance including long-term disability and health and life insurance.
 A private physician can order the test, but may not appropriately prepare you for the results.

 At our RVCL Research Center, we provide genetic counseling and testing to you at no cost.
-Your first visit would encompass an informative discussion with our counselor, Stacey Barton.
+Your first phone call or visit would encompass an informative discussion with our counselor, Stacey Barton.
 If and when you decide to move forward with testing, we would mail you a requisition form and instructions for the genetic test.
 You would then visit a local blood drawing facility to have your blood drawn (less than a tablespoon) and it would be sent out for testing.
 When the results come back to us (~ a month later), Dr. Atkinson, the director of the RVCL Research Center, would contact you to discuss the findings.
 You are always free to further interact with our counselors.

 We can help